LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

 \subsection{Large Language Models}

-LLMs serve as the core module in our framework, which will receive all the inputs (history interactions) $H$, system message $S$, situation description $C$, human instruction $I$, and human evaluation $F$) and generate the textual outputs (LMPs $P$ and reasoning thoughts $R$).
-One important note is that we employ the chain-of-thought prompting~\cite{wei_chain--thought_2022} technique, which serves as a guiding signal to ensure alignment with human-like reasoning and practical driving considerations.
+LLMs serve as the core module of the framework, receiving all inputs (history interactions $H$, system message $S$, situation description $C$, human instruction $I$, and human feedback $F$) to generate textual outputs (Generated Policies/LMPs $P$ and reasoning thoughts $R$).
+Notably, chain-of-thought prompting~\cite{wei_chain--thought_2022} is employed as a guiding signal to ensure alignment with human-like reasoning and practical driving considerations.